sonata-project/ecommerce/docs/reference/tutorials/install.rst

 * The ``update-core-routes`` populates the database with pages from the routing information.
 * The ``create-snapshots`` create a snapshot (a public page version) from the created pages.

-For more information about these last commands, we recommand you to read the `dedicated documentation`_.
+For more information about these last commands, we recommend you to read the `dedicated documentation`_.

 Fixtures
 ========